-Finally, there is complementary coloring, where your color your video to emphasizes two main colors that are opposite of each other on the color wheel, but compliment one another, like this:
+Finally, there is complementary coloring, where you color your video to emphasize two main colors that are opposite of each other on the color wheel, like this:

-Because blue and orange are complementary colors, they are often used together in films, particular action movies like the one above.
+Because blue and orange are complementary colors, they are often used together in films—particularly action movies like the one above.
 Another example:

 Yellow and purple have the same complementary effect.

 Now let’s get into some creative ways to use color to impact your video’s storytelling.

 Using Color for Associations

 You can highlight certain colors so that they associate with a certain character, object, or theme.
 For example, if you want to use the color blue to associate with a certain woman in your video, you can edit the coloring so that the blue becomes vibrant and pops out whenever she is on-screen.
 Then, anytime we see that vibrant blue hue, it’s always associated with her.
 To pull that off, you should plan ahead in your set and costume design so that those colors will always be in the frame with that character.

 In a more marketing-oriented example, you could also turn up the saturation on your product, so every time a shot features your product, its colors are vibrant while the rest of the world around it in the shot is muted.

 You can also use colors to indicate transitions in your story.
 Let’s say you have a dull and muted world, but then when your product is introduced, suddenly the world becomes full of color and beauty.
 That would be an example of transitional coloring, where you color the video differently in different parts of it for a narrative story reason.